Chuah Thean Teng

-Datuk Chuah Thean Teng (蔡天定 (Chhòa Thian-tēng, Coi3 Tin1 Ding6, Cài Tiāndìng); 1914 – 25 November 2008), also known as Cai Tianding, was a Malaysian artist who is widely credited for developing batik as a painting technique.
+Dato' Chuah Thean Teng (蔡天定 (Chhòa Thian-tēng, Coi3 Tin1 Ding6, Cài Tiāndìng); 1914 – 25 November 2008), also known as Cai Tianding, was a Malaysian artist who is credited with the development of batik as a painting technique.

 Early life and education

 Chuah Thean Teng was born in 1914 in Fujian, China; Chuah's father traded sundries while his mother made shoes for women with bound feet.
-The family emigrated to Penang, Malaysia when Chuah was 14; Chuah returned to Fujian to pursue an education at the Xiamen Academy of Fine Arts, but was forced to return to Malaysia due to an illness.
-He subsequently experimented with various art media on his own under the pseudonym Choo Ting, while working part-time as an art teacher.
+The family emigrated to Penang, Malaysia when Chuah was 14; Chuah returned to Fujian to pursue an education at the Amoy Art School (later the Xiamen Academy of Fine Arts), but returned to Malaya (now Malaysia) at the age of 17.
+He subsequently experimented with various art media, including oils and woodblock printing on his own under the pseudonym Choo Ting, while working part-time as an art teacher.

+Early experiments in art

+Following World War II, Chuah opened a batik factory in Penang.
+While the venture quickly proved to be a failure, Chuah began experimenting with batik as an art form.
+According to T.K.
+Sabapathy, Chuah produced his first batik medium work entitled Malayan Life in 1941.

+In his 1963 article in The Sunday Mail, "Teng - Master of Batik", Frank Sullivan said of his work "It is astonishing to think that although making batik has been common for hundreds of years, no one before Teng ever thought of adapting this age-old craft as a medium of fine art."
+He went on to say "Teng and Teng alone, is responsible for this most original contribution to the whole world of art.
+As an artist in this old and new medium, Teng is the unquestioned master."

+Chuah was credited by art critics like Frank Sullivan for conceiving the idea of combining the traditional Malayan craft medium of batik and its techniques with the tradition of modern easel painting.

+Some of the themes which appeared in Chuah's work on include the human figure, landscapes and abstract compositions.
+Of these, the human figure has been the most significant.